 Utah Boat Bill of Sale Requirements

 You can use the same state-issued form as a bill of sale for vessels.
-The same rules also apply when it comes to handwritten or typed bills of sale.
+The same rules also apply to handwritten or typed bills of sale.
 A boat bill of sale must contain the following:

 - The names, contact information, and signature of the buyer and seller